'Best day ever': billionaire Bezos has successful first space jaunt - Up News Info

 Article content

-He founded Blue Origin two decades ago.
-This was the company’s first crewed flight to space.
+Bezos founded Blue Origin two decades ago.
+This was its first crewed space flight.

-New Shepard was designed to hurtle at speeds upwards of 2,200 miles (3,540 km) per hour to an altitude reaching the so-called Kármán line – 62 miles (100 km) – set by an international aeronautics body as defining the boundary between Earth’s atmosphere and space.
+He gave a thumbs-up sign inside the capsule after landing in the desert, stepped out to cheers from family members and company employees, then exchanged high-fives with some of the roughly two dozen people on hand.

-After the capsule separated from the booster, the crew unbuckled for the few minutes of weightlessness.
-The capsule then returned to Earth under parachutes, using a retro-thrust system that expelled a “pillow of air” for a soft landing.
+New Shepard hurtled at speeds reaching 2,233 miles (3,595 km) per hour, exceeding the so-called Kármán line – 62 miles (100 km) – set by an international aeronautics body to define the boundary between Earth’s atmosphere and space.

-The mission was part of a fiercely competitive battle between Bezos’ Blue Origin and Branson’s Virgin Galactic to tap a potentially lucrative space tourism market the Swiss bank UBS estimates will be worth $3 billion annually in a decade.
+After the capsule separated from the booster, the crew unbuckled to experience weightlessness.
+The capsule returned to Earth under parachutes, using a retro-thrust system that expelled a “pillow of air” for a soft landing.

 Advertisement